Lesson Plan - Get It!

 - What was Persian miniature painting used to depict?

-Read the article, Persian Miniature, courtesy of Iran Review, then watch an Artist Demonstration: Persian Miniature Painting, courtesy of Harvard Art Museums, and write down answers to the questions above:
+Read Persian miniatures illustrated historic manuscripts from Jasper52.
+Then, watch an Artist Demonstration: Persian Miniature Painting, courtesy of Harvard Art Museums:

 Share your findings with your parent or teacher, then reflect on the following questions and discuss: